Redundant Array Computation Elimination: Redundancy Elimination on Binary Trees

-The algorithm detects and organizes the redundancies hierarchically, as illustrated by the POP example in Section \ref{sec-motivation}.
-Except for the first and last one, each iteration of the do-while loop finds new redundant expressions that have auxiliary arrays as operands, which are added in the previous iteration.
-The correctness is due to the reason that redundancies are composable.
-Given two expressions $e=x\oplus y\oplus z$ and $e=x'\oplus y' \oplus z'$, it is easy to see that $e$ and $e'$ are redundant if there are redundancies exist between $x\oplus y$ and $x'\oplus y'$, and between $y\oplus z$ and $y'\oplus z'$.
+The algorithm detects and organizes redundancies hierarchically, as illustrated by the POP example in Section~\ref{sec-motivation}.
+In each iteration of the detection loop (except the first), new redundant expressions are discovered, whose operands include auxiliary arrays generated in the previous iteration.
+This iterative process is valid because redundancies are composable.
+For instance, if $(x \oplus y) \oplus z$ is redundant with $(x' \oplus y') \oplus z'$, it can be identified in the next iteration after $x \oplus y$ is first recognized as redundant and replaced with an auxiliary array.

-The proposed detection algorithm using $\eri$ can iteratively identify hierarchical redundancies as $\eri$ is composable.
-For example, if $(x\oplus y)\oplus z$ is redundant with $(x'\oplus y')\oplus z'$, it can be detected after $x\oplus y$ is first discovered as redundancy and replaced with an auxiliary array.
-The proof is straightforward according to the definitions of $\rpi$ and $\eri$.
-The algorithm is also optimal with respect to the array computation, and all the redundancies from the expressions can be determined.
+The algorithm runs in linear time complexity: the redundancies can be identified in a single bottom-up traversal of the binary expression tree.
+The $\rpi$ values of the leaves and the $\eri$ values of the expressions are stored directly within the tree nodes.
+The proposed two-level hash scheme in Section \ref{sec:identification} simplifies the redundancy detection procedure, so that the expressions sharing the same $\eri$ can be identified as redundant and replaced by auxiliary arrays references as new tree leaves.
+In the next iteration, only the newly introduced leaves and expressions need to be processed.